dtyryshkin7/codetober-first/Challenges/Challenge-03.md

 - Then, make sure main branch of the spaceship is protected from force pushes by any of the crew members.
 We can't afford such risks.
 - Finally, all crew members should create their **own** **folders** containing crew member data in that repo (remember, no direct pushes!)

-Hint: Review pull requests in GitHub UI, there it is implemented better, Codespaces are a bit confusing.

 Example:

 MyRepo/ElenaKim/profile.tf